GLin04/Wmgzon/README.txt

 Make sure docker is installed

-Step 1:
+Step 1: open a terminal and change directory to /Wmgzon
-cd to directory /Wmgzon

 Step 2: Build the Docker image docker build -t wmgzon-app .